Rockland County Mortgage Modification Attorney

 - Review state: Your financial information is collected by filling out an RMA or Request for Modification Application, and supporting financial documents are provided to the bank, through your attorney, pursuant to each bank's specific standards.

-- Trial: A preliminary approval during which time the homeowner will make approximately three monthly payments to the bank.
+- Preliminary trial term: A 3 – 6 month trial period in which the bank reviews your case with their underwriting department.
+A homeowner may make partial or full mortgage payments to the bank during this time.
 The homeowner is required to approve this trial term in writing within a limited amount of time before it can begin.

-I have been practicing in the area of loan modification, debt relief and U.S. bankruptcy law for more than 25 years.
+I have been practicing in the area of U.S. bankruptcy law for more than 25 years.
 I back up my experience with unique credentials, including: